 Which bow did you choose?

-Let me know in the comments below and I will love to talk about this topic with you.
+Let me know in the comments below and I would love to talk about this topic with you.

 Talk to you soon.